infovore/keynote_html_exporter/Readme.markdown

 From your commandline:

-keynote_dump.rb shortname_for_slides template_file [imagemagick_resize_ratio]
+keynote_dump.rb shortname_for_slides slide_template_file page_template_file [imagemagick_resize_ratio]

 ...which is a bit cryptic.
 It's best explained with a walkthrough.

 Firstly, to **just export the slides to an HTML template**

-1. Make sure you have a suitable ERB template for your presentation page in the keynote_dump.rb directory; use `sample-template.html.erb` as a guideline.
+1. Make sure you have a suitable ERB template for your presentation page in the keynote_dump.rb directory; use `sample-page-template.html.erb` as a guideline.
+This represents the whole page.
+1. Then, make a template for an _individual slide_.
+Use `sample-slide-template.html.erb` as an example.
 2. Decided on a shortname for your presentation - for instance, "my_presentation"
 3. Make a directory inside your keynote_dump.rb directory called my_presentation
 4. Open Keynote, and make sure the presentation you wish to export is the only presentation open.
-5. Open terminal, navigate to your keynote_dump.rb directory, and run `ruby keynote_dump.rb my_presentation sample-template.html.erb` (or whatever your template file is called).
+5. Open terminal, navigate to your keynote_dump.rb directory, and run `ruby keynote_dump.rb my_presentation sample-slide-template.html.erb sample-page-template.html.erb` (or whatever your template files are called).
 6. When the script has completed, your presentation page will be at `my_presentation/my_presentation.html`

 **To export the slides and resize them**, the process is a little more complex: